 Qualified home mortgage interest

-These expenses are deductible subject to the usual rules, but you can only subtract the rental portion from rental income.
+These expenses are deductible under the usual rules.
+You can only subtract the rental portion from rental income.
 The personal portion is deductible on Schedule A and subject to the usual rules.

 Rental expenses directly related to the rental property itself, including:

-Expenses related to operating and maintaining the rental property up to the amount of rental income minus the deductions for items in 1 and 2 above.
+Expenses related to operating and maintaining the rental property up to the amount of rental income minus the deductions for items in 1 and 2.
 This includes interest that doesn't qualify as home mortgage interest.

 Depreciation and other basis adjustments to the home up to the amount of rental income minus the deductions for items in 1, 2, and 3 above.
 This includes things like improvements and furniture.

-To learn how to calculate your deductions, see IRS Worksheet 5-1 and its instructions in Publication 527: Residential Rental Property.
+To learn how to figure your deductions, see Worksheet 5-1 and its instructions in Publication 527: Residential Rental Property at www.irs.gov.

 You can carry forward expenses you can't deduct due to the rental income limit.
-You can use the carryforward in 1 of these time periods:
+You can use the carryforward in one of these time periods: